 Dress to Impress

 Though this may seem trivial, don’t underestimate the power of an outfit.
 We have all experienced those feel-good vibes a killer outfit can bring.
 It makes you feel good, right?
-Well, it can also help brighten up your day.
+Well, it can also help brighten up your day and help beat the Monday Blues.
 In fact, “psychologists conclude that the strong link between clothing and mood suggests we should put on clothes that we associate with happiness, even when feeling low.”
-In short, what better day than a blue Monday to wear what makes you feel great!
+In short, what better day than a Monday to wear what makes you feel great!

 Keep your Schedule Light

 After a weekend of fun and taking it easy, it might be best to keep Monday’s schedule a little lighter than other days.
-This doesn’t mean sitting around and drowning in your Monday Blues.
+This doesn’t mean sitting around and drowning in your blues.
 It means that instead of facing the most complicated stuff on a Monday, put some time into the easier tasks.
 Diminish Monday Blues and any anxiety or stress by allowing yourself to do Monday with more ease.
+Putting less pressure on yourself is a good way to beat the Monday Blues.

 Wishing you all a happy Monday.
-Of course, constant Monday Blues may be a sign of something serious like maybe your work doesn’t bring you joy.
+Of course, constant low moods may be a sign of something serious like maybe your work doesn’t bring you joy.
 If that’s the case, it’s best to be proactive and think up a plan of action.
-Though if you are feeling a little lost, talking to an expert is a great way to gain insight.
+If you are feeling a little lost or constantly down, talking to an expert is a great way to gain insight.
 These quick fixes are intended to beat the Monday blues, boost your mood and set you up for success.
-Let me know in the comments below what your Monday Blues prescriptions are.
+Let me know in the comments below what your Blue Monday prescriptions are.